bethinkpl/bit-docs/css.md

 	*I know how html elements could be displayed (in line, in line block, flex, table) *I know what is the difference between in line, in line block and flex *I know whats are classes
-	*I know how heirdom works
+	*I know how inheritance works
 	*I can change colors and fonts of text
 	*I can use padding, margin, and border attributes
 	*I can modify elements by ID